abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/Getting-Started-V2.md

 The architecture for this lab involves the following key components:

 - **Azure Kubernetes Service (AKS):** A managed Kubernetes service for running and managing containerized applications in the cloud.

 - **Azure Arc:** Extends Azure management and governance to on-premises, multi-cloud, and edge environments.

 - **Azure Monitor:** A unified monitoring service to track application and infrastructure performance.

 - **Microsoft Defender for Cloud:** A cloud security solution that provides advanced threat protection for Azure and hybrid environments.

 - **Microsoft Sentinel:** A scalable cloud-native security information and event management (SIEM) tool for threat detection and response.

 - **GitOps for Kubernetes:** An operational model that uses Git repositories as the source of truth for automated Kubernetes deployments.

 - **Azure Data Services:** Cloud-native, managed services for SQL and PostgreSQL, available across hybrid environments with Azure Arc.

-## Getting Started with Your Hybrid Cloud Solution Hands On Lab
+## Getting Started with Your Hybrid Cloud Solution Hands-On Lab

-Welcome to your Hybrid Cloud Solution(Azure Arc) Hands On Lab!
+Welcome to your Hybrid Cloud Solution(Azure Arc) Hands-On Lab!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment